-I had a hard time leaving Pulau Ubin reveling in its natural charm.
-It took me until 3 pm to bid good-bye to this little island and set off to Gardens by the Bay.
+I had a hard time leaving Pulau Ubin, one of the last areas in Singapore that has been reserved by the government from urban development.
+It took me until 3:00 pm to bid goodbye to this amazing little island and set off to Gardens by the Bay.
 Since it was already late in the afternoon, I have to catch up on a quick visit to its famed cooled conservatories Cloud Forest and Flower Dome.
 Yes, I was alone and again, I was so excited!

 I skipped queuing up to the ticket booth because I bought my ticket at Klook for only P884.00 (S$25), a bit cheaper compared to the price in Gardens by the Bay (S$28).
 Booking was easy, fast, and convenient.
 I saved the voucher with the bar code on my cellphone and it was scanned at the entrance.

 Cloud Forest and Flower Dome are two of the highlights of Bay South Garden in Gardens by the Bay.
 These two giant domes are columnless glasshouses each with different unique features and attractions.

 I opted to visit Cloud Forest first because I was curious to marvel at its attractions, particularly the man-made waterfalls.

 Cloud Forest is higher than the Flower Dome but is slightly smaller at 0.8 hectares.
 Its humidity is from 80 to 90% and its temperature ranges from 23°C to 25°C.

 It houses 9 unique zones.
 These are the Lost World, Cloud Walk, Treetop Walk, Crystal Mountain, The Cavern, The Secret Garden, Waterfall View, Cloud Forest Theatre, and Cloud Forest Gallery.
 All levels offer different horticultural wonders.